ryukzak/nitta/ml/synthesis/README.md

     - it's suggested to start/stop the container instead of recreating
     - attach/ssh into it to change its state interactively like you would do with a VM
     - state is preserved between container restarts
-    - state in some important directories (`~` and `/app`) is preserved between container recreations (be careful, can break stuff!)
+    - state in some important directories (`~` and `/app`) is preserved even between container recreations to speed things up (shouldn't be necessary in most cases)
 - always running when you're working on NITTA:
     - use remote development over SSH for a normal development flow
     - run container in background if you wish:
-        - replace `-it` with `-itd` in the `docker run`
+        - replace `-it` with `-itd` in the `docker run` to run the container in detached state
         - `docker start` the container without `-ai` if it's already created

-The user everything is running under is called `devuser`.
-Its UID/GID is matching your host user to avoid file permission issues when bind-mounting the repo root into the container.
-You can work directly on the repo files and changes will be instantly reflected in the container.

-User's home directory is also persisted in a Docker named volume `nitta-devuser-home`.
-This allows to keep the important part of container's state between container recreations (e.g. IDE settings, stack cache, etc.)

 #### Remote development over SSH

 SSH server running in the container allows to use:
-- VS Code with [Remote - SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) extension (Recommended)
+- VS Code with [Remote - SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) and [Haskell](https://marketplace.visualstudio.com/items?itemName=haskell.haskell) extensions (recommended, battle-tested way)
 - [JetBrains Gateway](https://www.jetbrains.com/remote-development/gateway/) for full-fledged remote development in JetBrains IDEs
 - Jupyter Notebook server as an interactive Python REPL for ML development
 - text editors like Vim, Emacs, etc.